Top 10 SEA Athletes Philippines Track and Field

 #3 Hector Begeo 7 Individual Golds

-Hailing from Baguio at 18 years old was already an Asian Games Bronze medalist before he even won his first gold at SEA Games level for Philippines Track and Field.
+Hailing from Baguio at 18 years old was already an Asian Games Bronze medalist before he even won his first gold at the SEA Games level for Philippines Track and Field.

 Begeo would set a legacy of Filipino Steeple Chasing carried on by Buenavista, Herrera, and Ulboc.